 - wrinkles around the mouth

 Light chemical peels are intended to remove superficial imperfections with less downtime involved.
 They may be done in a series, requiring separate visits in 2-week intervals.
 Some of the most common chemicals used in a chemical peel include the following:

 At Will Surgical Arts, we have found that chemical peel formulas using the first 3 types – TCA, glycolic acid, and salicylic acid – offer the ideal combination of measurable results and patient comfort.

-Click here to see our Gallery of before and After Photos for Maryland Patients who have had Chemical Peels
+Click here to see our gallery of before and after photos of Maryland patients who have had chemical peels

 How is a chemical peel performed?